StuffnThingz/web-dev-hw/Project-2/README.md

 2. Take Quiz 1.
 3. Complete Peer Review section.

-**Things I have completed so far**
-1. Peer Review.
-2. My Instructable Webpage.

-**To Do**
-1. Post site live
-2. Take Quiz

 The html part wasn't too hard for me.
 The book is a life saver.
 For some reason I thought we had to have a full functioning website done by Monday.
 Then I realized this was just one part of the next few weeks.
+I had some trouble remembering exactly how to get our readme and website live.
+I think now that I have done it a couple of times, the process will go much smoother.